Merfolk

-Merfolk or merpeople are legendary water-dwelling human-like beings.
+Merfolk, Mercreatures, Mermen or Merpeople are legendary water-dwelling, human-like beings.
 They are attested in folklore and mythology throughout the ages in various parts of the world.
+Merfolk, Merpeople, or simply Mer refers to humanoid creatures that live in deep waters like Mermaids, Sirens, Cecaelia etc.

-Female merfolk may be referred to as mermaids, although in a strict sense mermaids are confined to beings who are half-woman and half-fish in appearance.
-Male merfolk are called mermen.
-Depending on the story, they can be described as ugly or beautiful.
+In English, female merfolk are called mermaids, although in a strict sense, mermaids are confined to beings who are half-woman and half-fish in appearance; male merfolk are called mermen.
+Depending on the story, they can be described as either ugly or beautiful.